SuiteBee/aMazeGen/README.md

 1. Start with a random cell A
    - Add cell to maze (WHITE)
 2. Choose another random unvisited cell B
-3. Traverse "walk" the maze from cell B until A is reached
+3. Traverse "walk" the maze from cell B until A is reached (RED)
-   - Random "steps" on walk are RED
    - If at any point this path encounters itself (loop), backtrack to this collision cell
-5. Add "walk" path cells to the maze and carve path (remove walls)
+5. Add "walk" path cells to the maze (WHITE) and remove walls between cells
 6. Repeat from step 2. until all cells are visited

 ![wilsons](https://github.com/user-attachments/assets/92792734-2a17-4d71-92d3-ee6c74474a2c)